Cuba's Government and Economy

 Cuba and the Soviet Union

 The collapse of the Soviet Union played a major role in Cuba’s economic development.
-Cuba’s communist regime had immediately established ties with the Soviet Union after the 1959 revolution.
+Cuba’s government had immediately established ties with the Soviet Union after the 1959 revolution.
 The Soviets had been implementing a Marxist-Leninist state since 1922, and in the 1950s and 1960s they enjoyed a period of scientific and technological successes, as well as relaxed censorship.
 The Soviets agreed to aid Cuba, and traded fuel for Cuba’s sugar.

 These two countries would continue to support each other throughout the 20th century: the Soviet Union negotiated with the United States to prevent it from invading Cuba during the Missile Crisis, and Cuba served as a strong Cold War ally for the Soviets.
 Economically, the Soviet Union picked up the slack for Cuba, investing billions of dollars in Cuba’s infrastructure, industry, and military.